rstudio/rstudio-conf-2022-program/business-intelligence/tidyverse-power-bi-match-made.md

 talk_id: 22013
 talk_slug: tidyverse-power-bi-match-made
 talk_type: regular
+talk_tags: [interop, tidyverse]
 session_slug: business-intelligence
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Tidyverse and Power BI:  A Match Made in Heaven
+talk_title: "Tidyverse and Power BI:  A Match Made in Heaven"
 # A short version of the title, suitable for small displays
 talk_title_short: Tidyverse and Power BI
 # A link to your talk's materials, when ready